lifeng1992/android-fat-aar/README.md

 [jonbryantnz](https://github.com/jonbryantnz) suggested method to embed java projects.

+**Fix**
+The Android build tools have changed a task name: transformNative_libsWithSyncJniLibsForRelease -> transformNativeLibsWithSyncJniLibsForRelease
+The Task.leftShift(Closure) method has been deprecated and is scheduled to be removed in Gradle 5.0: I used the http://mrhaki.blogspot.com.br/2016/11/gradle-goodness-replacing-operator-for.html 's approach

 **Why do I need is a fat AAR?**

 There may be multiple reasons for wanting this.
 My reason was that I wanted to publish a single library